Price When Reviewed: Base price: £2,399. Models reviewed: £2,799, £3,789 and £4,689

 Price comparison from over 24,000 stores worldwide

-We've now spent six weeks with the Apple's redesigned new MacBook Pro – and were impressed in ways we didn't expect.
+We've now some months with Apple's redesigned new MacBook Pro – and were impressed in ways we didn't expect.

 The 15-inch MacBook Pro is dead.
 Long live the 16-inch MBP.